 Integrated Systems Europe is the world’s largest exhibition of its kind and brings together a wealth of knowledge and latest tech in the AV and integration world.
+And you don’t have be tech savvy to stumble upon news about this event on twitter or youtube, as it’s been so heavily promoted on social media thanks to Pistachio Consulting.
 This was an excellent chance for the team at inurface media to explore what the future of AV looks like and how we can better serve our clients going forward.
 With so many speaking events and exhibitor stands at the show, it’s hard to focus one’s mind and pick out what is most important.
 We have been through it all and have come up with what we think are the most important AV trends for our clients and partners.

 Audience Analysis Will Continue to Grow:

 Now more than ever before businesses want to know who is coming into their stores, how long they are staying and how that is affecting sales.
 We are beginning to add pieces to the audience measurement capabilities and into whole store audience metrics.
 One solution that stood out to us was demonstrating technology where sensors hidden throughout the store are picking up MAC addresses from mobile phones, allowing the retailer to track footfall numbers more accurately.
 Elsewhere we saw how VR can be incorporated into back-end website data analysis while also applying feedback from real-time usage in-store to track inventory levels and more popular items.
 All of this leads to more enhanced in-store shopping experience, whether you are buying groceries or a new bicycle.